thebracket/llm_rust_article_1/README.md

 ## Setting Up a Local LLM

 You probably don't want to pay for 63,519 API calls (assuming everything is one shot, works perfectly first time, and you never need to run a second test!).
-So lets set up a local LLM.
+So let's set up a local LLM.
 I used `Ollama` on my Linux box: it neatly wraps the complexities of `llama-cpp`, supports my AMD GPU out of the box, and is easy to install.
 Your setup will vary by platform.
 Visit [https://ollama.com/](https://ollama.com/) and follow the instructions there.
 I'm using the